inhumantsar/tacostream/README.md

 [Now available on the Google Play Store](https://play.google.com/store/apps/details?id=ca.inhumantsar.tacostream)

-## Build
+## Build instructions
+This project requires a Flutter version below 3.0.0 and above 2.7.0, meaning one must downgrade their Flutter version to 2.10.5 in order to build the project.

+Downgrade Flutter by navigating to your SDK path:

+        cd /path/to/flutter/sdk

+Switch branches for your SDK to v2.10. with:

+        git checkout v2.10.5

-Just like any other Flutter project.
+Then, build like any other Flutter project.

         flutter build

 ### Hive type adaptors

 These need to be generated before running a build: